Daniel Lightwing

 Daniel James Lightwing is a former mathematics child prodigy and co-founder of the London-based Internet/gambling business Castella Research, which uses high-frequency trading inspired methods to place bets on sports exchanges.
 He was previously a web backend developer for the London offices of Google.
 In 2006, he represented the United Kingdom at the International Mathematical Olympiad (IMO) in Ljubljana, Slovenia, where he won a silver medal.
 His experience at the IMO was described in the 2007 BBC Two British television documentary Beautiful Young Minds and the 2014 film X+Y.

-Lightwing started to gain more fame in China from 2016 onwards, particularly on the website Zhihu, where his articles written in Chinese, covering a broad range of topics had attracted over 170,000 followers within one year.
+Lightwing started to gain more fame in China from 2016, particularly on the website Zhihu, where his articles written in Chinese, covering a broad range of topics had attracted more than 170,000 followers within one year.